jhaumont/enter-the-daggerverse/runbooks/english/01-setup.md

 Codespace environnement can take few minutes.

 > [!TIP]
-> If codespace load page always show, go to bottom of [Codespace page](https://github.com/codespaces/)
+> If the code space loading page is still displayed, ,scroll to bottom of [Codespace page](https://github.com/codespaces/)
 > ![](../codespace-2.png)
 >
-> If status is `Active`, that means the codespace is ready, but web page is blacked maybe due to too many call from same IP addresses (is case of codelab with too many people).
-You can connect your local VSCode of you computer directly to codespace environnement.
+> If status is `Active`, that means the codespace is ready, but web page is blocked maybe due to too many call from same IP addresses (in case of codelab with too many people).
+You can connect your local VSCode (from your computer) directly to codespace environnement.

 ### Connect to VSCode

-You can connect your local VSCode of you computer directly to codespace environnement.
+You can connect your local VSCode (from your computer) directly to codespace environnement.
 To do that, please read [official documentation](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code).

 ## Local installation